nicholasaleks/CrackQL/Readme.md

 CrackQL is a versatile GraphQL penetration testing tool that exploits poor rate-limit and cost analysis controls to brute-force credentials and fuzz operations.

+## How it works?

-It works by automatically batching a GraphQL query or mutation operation which executes dynamic inputs from a supplied dictionary into a single request.
+CrackQL works by automatically batching a GraphQL query or mutation operation which includes a list of dynamic inputs from a supplied dictionary into a single request.
 CrackQL evades traditional API rate and account take-over monitoring defenses since it uses query batching to stuff large sets of credentials into a single HTTP request.

 ## Attack Use Cases